theCanadianHat/OCA8/chapters/3/reviewQuestions/readme.md

 - F. The code doesn't compile.

 ### A25.
+D. After sorting, `hex` conatins `[30, 3A, 8, FF]`.
+Remember that numbers sort before letters and strings sort alphabetically.
+This makes 30 come before 8.
+A binary search correctly finds 8 at index 2 and 3A at index 1.
+It cannot find 4F but notices it should be at index 2.
+The rule when in item isn't found is to negate that index and subtract 1.
+Therefore we get -2-1, which is -3.

 ### Q26.
 Which of the following are true statements about the following code?
 (Choose all that apply)
 ```java